ummersaleem/ummersaleem/README.md

 • Market Analysis and Strategy

-• Business analysis and planning
+• Business development and planning

 • Google Analytics